Applications are open for the Eco-Roof Incentive Program.

 2. Information about roofing material: Provide the manufacturer’s information sheet for the selected cool roof material showing SRI and Emissivity/Thermal Emittance.
 Your roofing contractor will have this information.

 3. Information about the size of the roof: Detailed plan/drawing of the roof showing the total roof area and total cool roof area.
 All measurements are to be provided in square metres.
-Note: if you are not doing 100% coverage you must provide a letter from the property owner stating their intention to complete future roof replacements with an eco-roof surface that meets requirements of the City’s Eco-Roof Incentive Program.
+Note: if you are not doing 100 per cent coverage you must provide a letter from the property owner stating their intention to complete future roof replacements with an eco-roof surface that meets requirements of the City’s Eco-Roof Incentive Program.

 4. Maintenance plan: A maintenance plan that includes, at a minimum, (i) an annual roof cleaning, (ii) annual roof condition assessment and resulting maintenance, and (iii) maintenance recommendations provided by the manufacturer or materials supplier.